 After a cyclone or flood, the heat, humidity, residual water and poor ventilation can cause mould to grow.
-People can be exposed to mould through inhalation, skin contact or ingestion.
-Most healthy people will not experience health problems from contact with mould, however the risk increases for people with asthma, allergies or other respiratory conditions.
-Those who have a health condition or are undergoing medical treatment that lowers their immunity may also be more sensitive to mould.
-Reduce the risk of mould-related problems by ensuring that mould is removed safely and ensure that action is taken to stop or minimise future mould growth.
+Breathing in, eating, drinking or touching mould can cause health problems, especially for people with asthma, sensitivities, allergies or pre-existing respiratory conditions.

+Reduce the risk of mould-related health problems by ensuring that mould is removed safely and ensure that action is taken to stop or minimise future mould growth.